 Less than “thirty pieces of silver” but with the same intent, betrayal and death.

-This delightful story is told in more detail in Gleanings from the Writings of Bahá’u’lláh (pp 131–2), and in The Wine of Astonishment (pp 110–12).
+This delightful story is told in more detail in Gleanings from the Writings of Bahá’u’lláh (pp. 131–2), and in The Wine of Astonishment (pp. 110–12).

 An album of music: Russ Garcia, Seals and Crofts, tells the beautiful story of Bahá’u’lláh and the banks of the Tigris, and the